angelobaricante/organix/README.md

 - **Boris Hernandez** - [22-03691@g.batstate-u.ph](mailto:22-03691@g.batstate-u.edu.ph) | [GitHub](https://github.com/borisher)

 Feel free to reach out to the creators with any questions, suggestions, or collaboration requests.

+## Acknowledgements

+We would like to extend our sincere gratitude to our professor, **Francis Jesmar Montalbo**, for providing us with the opportunity to showcase our talents and create this innovative project.
+His guidance and support have been invaluable throughout the development process.
+You can find his GitHub profile [here](https://github.com/francismontalbo).

+We would also like to express our gratitude to the developers and maintainers of the libraries and APIs used in this project, as well as the open-source community for their support and inspiration.

+__Happy organizing!__